dell/omnia/docs/source/InstallationGuides/BuildingClusters/schedulerprereqs.rst

 .. note::
     * The inventory file accepts both IPs and FQDNs as long as they can be resolved by DNS.
     * In a multi-node setup, IP's cannot be repeated in the manager or compute groups.
-That is, don't include the manager node IP address in the compute group.
-In a single node setup, the compute node and the manager node must be the same.
+That is, don't include the kube_control_plane IP address in the compute group.
+In a single node setup, the compute node and the kube_control_plane must be the same.

 * Users should also ensure that all repos are available on the cluster nodes running RHEL.